GAmaranathaReddy/AWS-GenAI-Learning/docs/fine-tuning.md

 ![Customization architecture overview](imgs/customizationarchitectureoverview.png)
 ### Security and privacy
-You are always in control of your data ü Data not used to improve models, and not shared with model providers ü Customer data remain in Region ü Support for AWS PrivateLink and VPC configurations ü Integration with AWS IAM ü API monitoring in AWS CloudTrail, logging & metrics in Amazon CloudWatch ü Custom models encrypted and stored with Service or Customer Managed Keys (CMK) - Only you have access to your models
+You are always in control of your data
+- Data not used to improve models, and not shared with model providers
+- Customer data remain in Region
+- Support for AWS PrivateLink and VPC configurations
+- Integration with AWS IAM
+- API monitoring in AWS CloudTrail, logging & metrics in Amazon CloudWatch
+- Custom models encrypted and stored with Service or Customer Managed Keys (CMK) - Only you have access to your models

 ### Customizing model responses for your business